Stetsed/stetsed-guides/content/info/setup.md

 - 2x Intel Xeon E5-2667 v3 @ 3.2GHz
 - 128GB DDR4 ECC RAM
 - 4x 4TB Seagate IronWolf HDDs
-- 1x Dell SAS Drive
+- 2x Random 800GB Enterprise SAS SSDs
 - iDrac 8 Enterprise
 - 1x Intel X520-DA1 10Gb SFP+ NIC

 I recently converted this into a Proxmox Server and currently run my main projects on it including my Router, Media VM and a few other bits and bobs.
 There is also my main function VM which is HA and can go between both Server 1 and Server I recently converted this into a Proxmox Server and currently run my main projects on it including my Router, Media VM and a few other bits and bobs.
-There is also my main function VM which is HA and can go between both Server 1 and Server 2 as needed if I need to for example restart Server 1 for maintenance.

 It also holds my Linux ISO collection which is currently not replicated over to Server 2 due to it just not being required however in the future I might move this collection to Server 2 due to it having a higher amount of drive slots.(16 v.
 8)